-(9) Includes 4,643 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days, 6,084 shares of common stock underlying warrants and 12,000 shares owned by Ernest and Mildred Mario Revocable Trust.
-Ernest Mario, as a Trustee of Ernest and Mildred Mario Revocable Trust, has investment and voting control over the shares held by this entity.

-(10) Includes 5,393 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days and 300 shares of common stock underlying warrants.

-(11) Includes 5,739 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days and 3,927 shares of common stock underlying warrants.

-(12) Includes 5,393 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days and 1,422 shares of common stock underlying warrants.

-(13) Includes 103,292 shares of common stock underlying options and restricted stock units which are currently exercisable or vested or become exercisable within 60 days, 18,463 shares of common stock and 5,450 shares of common stock underlying warrants owned by Lederman & Co, 3,246 shares of common stock and 1,267 shares of common stock underlying warrants owned by L&L, 5,898 shares of common stock and 825 shares of common stock underlying warrants owned by Targent, 2,917 shares of common stock and 417 shares of common stock underlying warrants owned by Leder Labs, 2,917 shares of common stock and 417 shares of common stock underlying warrants owned by Leder Labs, 2,917 shares of common stock and 417 shares of common stock underlying warrants owned by Starling, 13,300 shares owned through a 401(k) account of Dr. Lederman, 3,100 shares owned by Dr. Lederman's spouse, 7,454 shares of common stock and 1,084 shares of common stock underlying warrants owned by Lysander, LLC, 655 shares owned by Oystercatcher Trust, 12,000 shares owned by Ernest and Mildred Mario Revocable Trust and 13,533 shares of common stock underlying warrants owned directly by the executive officers and directors.

-(14) Based upon a Schedule 13G/A filed with the SEC on April 7, 2017.
-The mailing address for this beneficial owner is 175 Bloor Street East

-Suite 1316, North Tower, Toronto, Ontario, M4W 3R8 Canada .
-Steven Salamon is the portfolio manager of this entity and may be deemed to beneficially own the securities held by this entity.

-(15) Includes 40,169 shares of common stock underlying warrants.
+- (9) Includes 4,656 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days, 6,084 shares of common stock underlying warrants and 12,000 shares owned by Ernest and Mildred Mario Revocable Trust.
+Ernest Mario, as a Trustee of Ernest and Mildred Mario Revocable Trust, has investment and voting control over the shares held by this entity. - (10) Includes 5,406 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days and 300 shares of common stock underlying warrants. - (11) Includes 5,761 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days and 3,927 shares of common stock underlying warrants. - (12) Includes 5,406 shares of common stock underlying options which are currently exercisable or become exercisable within 60 days and 1,422 shares of common stock underlying warrants. - (13) Includes 103,776 shares of common stock underlying options and restricted stock units which are currently exercisable or vested or become exercisable within 60 days, 18,463 shares of common stock and 5,450 shares of common stock underlying warrants owned by Lederman & Co, 3,246 shares of common stock and 1,267 shares of common stock underlying warrants owned by L&L, 5,898 shares of common stock and 825 shares of common stock underlying warrants owned by Targent, 2,917 shares of common stock and 417 shares of common stock underlying warrants owned by Starling, 13,300 shares owned through a 401(k) account of Dr. Lederman, 3,100 shares owned by Dr. Lederman's spouse, 7,454 shares of common stock and 1,084 shares of common stock underlying warrants owned by Lysander, LLC, 655 shares owned by Oystercatcher Trust, 12,000 shares owned by Ernest and Mildred Mario Revocable Trust and 13,533 shares of common stock underlying warrants owned directly by the executive officers and directors. - (14) Based upon a Schedule 13G/A filed with the SEC on April 7, 2017.
+The mailing address for this beneficial owner is 175 Bloor Street East Suite 1316, North Tower, Toronto, Ontario, M4W 3R8 Canada.
+Steven Salamon is the portfolio manager of this entity and may be deemed to beneficially own the securities held by this entity. - (15) Includes 40,169 shares of common stock underlying warrants. - (16) Based upon a Schedule 13G filed with the SEC on April 17, 2017.
+The mailing address for this beneficial owner is One Boston Place, 26th Floor, Boston, Massachusetts 02108.
+James Silverman is the president of Opaleye Management Inc., the investment manager of Opaleye, L.P., and may be deemed to beneficially own the securities held by this entity.